paradite/reddit-post-classifier/README.md

 ## System Requirements

-- Minimum 1GB RAM (2GB recommended)
+- Minimum 2GB RAM (4GB recommended)
 - Docker and Docker Compose installed
-- About 500MB disk space for the model and dependencies
+- About 1GB disk space for the models and dependencies

 ## Sample Results